noec764/erpnext/docs/dooks/crm/customer.md

 ### Integration with Accounts

-In Dooks, there is a separate Account record for each Customer, for each Company.
+In Dokie, there is a separate Account record for each Customer, for each Company.

-When you create a new Customer, Dooks will automatically create an Account Ledger for the Customer under “Accounts Receivable” in the Company set in the Customer record.
+When you create a new Customer, Dokie will automatically create an Account Ledger for the Customer under “Accounts Receivable” in the Company set in the Customer record.